sdsc/cluster-guide/quickstart/README.md

 	make default 2>&1 | tee log
 ```

-*This pipe will create a log file located in the roll's directory*
+*This pipe will create a log file located in the roll's directory

+1 is stdout.
+2 is stderr.

+It will be interpreted as "redirect stderr to a file named 1". & indicates
+that what follows is a file descriptor and not a filename.*

 In the log files you may use this command to check for errors